Hendrix-CS/csci320/index.md

 # <a name="assessment">Assessment</a>

 ## <a name="projects">Projects</a>

+Approximately one project will be assigned per week.

 Every Tuesday, a project will be assigned.
 Students may complete projects individually or in teams of two.
 In most projects, students will program their robots to perform a task using